aws-samples/sample-agentic-ai-web/components-overview.md

-# AWS Bedrock Web Tools - Components Overview
+# Amazon Bedrock Web Tools - Components Overview

 This document provides a simplified overview of the key components for each step in the project.